Sports Politika

-How Andrew Tate exploits MMA and Islam in his pursuit of profit
+How Andrew Tate profits off MMA and Islam

 With the support of UFC champions and a legion of young Muslim men, the self-styled misogynist continues to weaponize both faith and fighting for personal gain.